- Kanji: "So, uh... someone's killing people with a TV...? What, is he beating them to death?"

 - There's something weirdly funny about hearing Adachi yelling "DUMBASS!" in the Voice of the Legion.

-- There are some hilarious dialogue options added for the protagonist in Golden, perhaps inspired by the protagonist's characterization in the anime.
+- There are some hilarious dialogue options added for Yu in Golden, perhaps inspired by Yu's characterization in the anime.
 For example, when Rise tries to get you to walk closer to her under your umbrella, by saying your shoulder would get wet otherwise, you get to answer: "I'm sexier when I'm soaked."
 Even Rise, who's not exactly prude, is flabbergasted by that response.

 - If you run into Yukiko and the fox while dungeon crawling and Yukiko's social link is at rank 9, she'll say that since she prayed for everyone at the temple, she's sure the heavens will bless them all.
 The fox simply smirks.